mx3m/mx3m.github.io/_posts/2014-02-13-moving-to-japan.markdown

 To be honest, this wasn't expected.
 Thing is, I didn't want to go back for the sake of being in Japan.
 I did that in the past and career wise, that definitely wasn't the best move possible.

 The plan was to go back to France and keep doing my stuff from there.
 Until I reached out to [Jean Snow](http://jeansnow.net), a talented and hyper-active guy I follow on Twitter to ask him for some advices.
-He replied almost instantly and redirected me to [AQ Works](www.aqworks.com).
+He replied almost instantly and redirected me to [AQ](www.aqworks.com).
 He said these guys are the best to work with and that they're probably looking for someone like me.

 It was early jan; I sent my best wishes to them and offered my services.
 Long story short, we all got slightly excited and decided that I was joining them for a 3 months freelance mission from next March.